-Our freight farmers are incredibly diverse in their missions and markets.
-Our small farmers range from new food entrepreneurs, retirees, and families interested in launching brand new food and farming businesses in their communities.
-What kind of farmer will you be?
+Our Freight Farmers are incredibly diverse in their missions and markets.
+They range from new food entrepreneurs, to retirees, to families interested in launching brand new food and farming businesses in their communities.
+Now it's your turn!

 Meet Jerry and Darryl of Vet Veggies, Mitch of Local Sprout, J.J. and Christian of Urban Pastoral, and Shawn and Connie of Corner Stalk.
 Each of them are reshaping the landscape in their communities, and addressing global issues of food insecurity, nutrition, and sustainability.
 They are advocating for positive change in our food system by choosing to grow.
 Hear their stories below:

 Hear directly from our farmers about their successes, businesses, customers, and challenges.
-They are a wealth of information, so get to know them below!
+They are a great resource, so get to know them below!